 - Ask the event venue or wedding planner to contact you with local vendors.
 Above all, when you incorporate local specialties, you can slash your budget!

 For example, a country like Ecuador is known for its vibrant decorations such as its world-famous roses, spectacular Ecuadorian cuisine, and for its parties with live music.
-Also in this country, it is customary for couples like to plan religious and civil weddings.
+Also in this country, it is customary for couples to plan religious and civil weddings.
 For instance, religious ceremonies are performed in colonial churches.
 After family and friends gather in a wedding venue chosen by the couple, meanwhile, the civil wedding is a smaller gathering.